michaelcale/books/books/go/0250-file-io/060-io-interfaces.md

 Having, for example, a JSON decoder operate on `io.Reader` is more powerful than JSON decoder that can only work on files.

-For maximum flexibility, when possible you should write functions that operate on interfaces like `io.Reader` or `io.Writer` and not concrete types like `*os.File`.
+For maximum flexibility, when possible you should write functions that operate on least specific interfaces like `io.Reader` or `io.Writer` and not concrete types like `*os.File`.

 ## `io.Reader`